On Monday, Nov. 11, America will honor its military veterans, past and present. The tradition started in 1919.

-This past Saturday, Kokomo and Howard County started observing Military Appreciation Days through Nov.
-12. Recently retired Howard County Veteran Services officer Bob Ladd once said it’s the only celebration of its kind in the state.
+On Saturday, Kokomo and Howard County will begin observing Military Appreciation Days through Nov.
+11. Retired Howard County Veteran Services officer Bob Ladd once said it’s the only celebration of its kind in the state.

-The Kokomo Golden Corral served 1,600 free meals to veterans four years ago, and neighboring Half Moon Restaurant and Brewery joined in the observance.
+The Kokomo Golden Corral served 1,600 free meals to veterans five years ago, and neighboring Half Moon Restaurant and Brewery joined in the observance.

 That’s when Riddle decided he could help make the observance even bigger.

-This week, more than 60 Howard County businesses – from restaurants, auto dealers and photography studios to jewelers and hairstylists – will offer discounts for veterans.
-Last year, 70 businesses participated.
+Starting Saturday, 75 Howard County businesses — from restaurants, auto dealers and photography studios to jewelers and hairstylists — will offer discounts for veterans.
+In 2009, 38 businesses participated.